karacomak/ML/README.md

 ## Machine Learning & Pattern Recognition
 The repository contains 4 machine learning algorithms and necessary functions which are developed to be final project of machine learning & pattern recognition course in PoliTo.
+(Only NumPy library  is used in development.)

  * All the classifiers have its own python file.
  * Data preparation functions are in data_preparation_PCA_LDA file.